elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_intro.md

 fun to play with than it is to read about, so let's finally run our example.

 Before we can run Elm code, we'll need to install Elm.
-There are different ways of doing it, but the easiest way is to use `npm` since most developers have Node installed already.
+There are different ways of doing it, but the easiest way is to use `npm` since most web developers have Node installed already.

 ```shell